IS BUSTIN’ A CAP REALLY FUNDAMENTAL — SOUTH CENTRAL

 SOUTH CENTRAL MOVIES

 All of the neighborhood’s movie theaters seem to have been destroyed.
-In addition to the earlier silent movie theaters, there was also formerly the Allena Theatre and the Wesley Little Theatre.
+In addition to the earlier silent movie theaters, there were also formerly the Allena Theatre and the Wesley Little Theatre.
 On the other side of Central Avenue (meaning I’ll cover it more thoroughly if/when I get around to exploring Central-Alameda) is the Lincoln Theatre, a Moorish, Exotic Revival style venue that was designed by John Paxton Perrine and built between 1926 and ’27.
 It was designated Los Angeles Historic-Cultural Monument in 2003 (#744) and added to the National Register of Historic Places in the same year.
-In addition to movies, it also featured live theater, talent shows, vaudeville acts and music performances from some very big names including Billie Holiday, Duke Ellington, Esther Philips, Johnny Otis, Lionel Hampton, and The Nat King Cole Trio among others.
+In addition to movies, it also featured live theater, talent shows, vaudeville acts, and music performances from some very big names including Billie Holiday, Duke Ellington, Esther Philips, Johnny Otis, Lionel Hampton, and The Nat King Cole Trio among others.

 The neighborhood is home to a movie studio – AZ Productions and Studio.
 That organization was founded in 2005 by Ali and Zeus Zamani.
 As a duo, they’ve currently produced over 150 music videos, commercials, and films including Battlefield America, The Helpers, Maul Dogs, 616: Paranormal Incident, and many others.